nichodges/sprklst/sparklist-nic.md

 InterceptBox - A menu bar app that you enable when you're on a projector and need to have your inbox visible.
 Switch it on and any new emails get diverted to a folder - rather than to the Inbox for the whole room to see.

 SevenDays - Connect your social apps (FB, Instagram, etc.), choose the people who you really, truly, actually care about.
 Then stop checking those social networks.
 SevenDays will send you a summary of what the people you care about have been doing every Saturday morning.

+140 - A Twitter client that only shows you tweets that contain no links or images.